-Yet despite its research-backed benefits, some people avoid creatine because they're afraid it’s bad for health.
+Creatine is the top sports performance supplement available.
+Yet despite its research-backed benefits, some people avoid creatine because they worry it’s bad for their health.

 This article provides an evidence-based review of creatine’s safety and side effects.